transfluxus/p5jsspeech/README.md

 the shape is drawn at a random spot on the screen.

-you can also scream zeichnen, draw to draw with a subset of parameters or scream clear,start to clear the already set parameters.
+you can also scream zeichnen or draw to draw with only a subset of parameters or scream clear,start to clear the already set parameters.